santolucito/santolucito.github.io/cs1122/index.md

 For this assignment we have given you a .zip file called Assignment4.zip which can be imported into your workspace.
 File -> Import then import "General -> Existing Projects into Workspace."

-CPSC112_Assignment4.zip is a complete project that can be run as an Android or Desktop app.
-To run the desktop version, you open the frontend-desktop folder in the sidebar (package explorer) in eclipse then click on src and press run.
-Likewise with Android.
-Feel free to test your code using either method.
-The first time your run, you will want to "Run As" a "Java application" for the desktop version and a "Android application" for Android. the game doesn't work yet since you haven't written the code!
+#Testing your code

 The whole project has a bit of a complicated structure - there are three different folders.
 The one titled "cs112game" contains the file you will be editing and is where all the logic is handled, while the other two "frontend-_____" are for the front end and you won't need to touch.
 Specifically, you need to only need to edit cpsc112/src/cpsc112.game/BoardHelper.java

 To be clear, the only file you will need to edit is BoardHelper.java located in the "cs112game" folder (cpsc112/src/cpsc112.game/BoardHelper.java).
 The following instructions will be in reference to this file.
 The file has a collection of method headers that you will need to complete.
 These methods will be called by the rest of the project, in ways you don't need to worry about, to make the game fully functional.

+You will see a main method inside of BoardHelper.java.
+If you run this method, you can see some test code run in the terminal.
+Initially, most of the tests will fail, but as you write your code it will start passing more of these tests.
+Once all of these tests pass you are done with the assignment.

+WINDOWS LINUX AND ANDROID OWNERS CPSC112_Assignment4.zip is a complete project that can be run as an Android or Desktop app.
+To run the desktop version, you open the frontend-desktop folder in the sidebar (package explorer) in eclipse then click on src and press run.
+Likewise with Android.
+Feel free to test your code using either method.
+The first time your run, you will want to "Run As" a "Java application" for the desktop version and a "Android application" for Android.
+The game doesn't work yet since you haven't written the code!

+The desktop and android version (with emulator) only work on Windows and Linux.
+If you have a Mac and an Android device, you can run the android version on the physical phone.
+This is entirely unnecessary for the assignment.

+In the instructions below we will use the graphical interface to demonstrate how the game works.
+The same game play principles apply to testing in the terminal, except instead of a images for the board you get the numbers 1-3 printed to the terminal.

+We also use the game to motivate why we want to write certain methods in a certain way.
+If you are just using the terminal to test, your motivation will just have to be the joy of learning (and finishing the assignment).

 #Part 1
 13 points